 Kittens have a similar vaccine schedule to puppies.
 The recommended primary course of vaccination in the UK is two sets of injections: one when the kitten is nine weeks old and the next at 12 weeks old.

-The core vaccines that kittens receive work to protect against severe diseases like feline parvovirus (FPV), feline calicivirus (FCV), and feline herpesvirus (FHV).
+The core vaccines for kittens protect against severe diseases like feline parvovirus (FPV), feline calicivirus (FCV), and feline herpesvirus (FHV).

 The cost of vaccinating your kitten around the UK

-In Great Britain, the average cost of the primary vaccination course for a kitten (including both sets of vaccinations and the FeLV vaccine) is £97.69.
+In Great Britain, the average cost of the primary vaccination course for a kitten (including both sets of vaccinations and the FeLV vaccine) is £104.92.
+As with puppy vaccinations, that’s a price increase of about 7% from one year ago.

 The cost of vaccinating your kitten in Britain with and without feline leukaemia virus (FeLV) included

-It’s only a little cheaper to skip it, with the kitten course costing £90.90 on average, and many vets charge the same price whether you opt to have it or not.
+A kitten course without FeLV is £100.29 on average – barely less than the cost with it included.
+In fact, many vets charge the same price whether you opt to have it or not.

 Vaccinating your cat

-Cats need a vaccination booster every year to top up their immunity for serious diseases.
+Cats need a vaccination booster every year to top up their immunity to serious diseases.

 The cost of cat vaccinations around the UK

-The average overall cost in Great Britain for a cat booster including FeLV was £65.70.
+The average overall cost in Great Britain for a cat booster, including FeLV, was £70.67.

-Surprisingly, London isn’t the most expensive area for cat boosters (including FeLV) – it’s actually Scotland, with an average cost of £70.38.
+Unsurprisingly, London is the most expensive area for cat boosters (including FeLV), with an average cost of £75.24.

 Annual cat booster vs restart costs